SnowConvert: Function References for Teradata¶

 Definition¶

-Wraps negative numbers between angle brackets instead of the minus sign.
-It is generated instead of a normal call to TO_CHAR if the PR format element was present in the original Teradata format.
+Converts negative numbers to use angle brackets (< >) instead of the minus sign (-).
+This conversion occurs when the PR (parentheses) format element is present in the original Teradata format string.

 PUBLIC.WRAP_NEGATIVE_WITH_ANGLE_BRACKETS_UDF(INPUT NUMBER, FORMATARG VARCHAR)